 A hot body placed in a surrounding of temperature θ0 obeys Newton's law of cooling `(d theta)/(dt) = -K(theta - theta_0)` .
 Its temperature at t = 0 is θ1.
 The specific heat capacity of the body is sand its mass is m.
 Find (a) the maximum heat that the body can lose and (b) the time starting from t = 0 in which it will lose 90% of this maximum heat.

 Chapter 6: Heat Transfer

-H.C.
-Verma solutions for Class 12 Physics chapter 6 - Heat Transfer
+HC Verma solutions for Class 12 Concepts of Physics Vol. 2 chapter 6 - Heat Transfer

-H.C.
-Verma solutions for Class 12 Physics chapter 6 (Heat Transfer) include all questions with solution and detail explanation.
+HC Verma solutions for Class 12 Concepts of Physics Vol. 2 chapter 6 (Heat Transfer) include all questions with solution and detail explanation.
 This will clear students doubts about any question and improve application skills while preparing for board exams.
 The detailed, step-by-step solutions will help you understand the concepts better and clear your confusions, if any.
-Shaalaa.com has the CBSE Concepts of Physics - Vol. 2 solutions in a manner that help students grasp basic concepts better and faster.
+Shaalaa.com has the CBSE Class 12 Concepts of Physics Vol. 2 solutions in a manner that help students grasp basic concepts better and faster.

-Get the free view of chapter 6 Heat Transfer Class 12 extra questions for Physics and can use Shaalaa.com to keep it handy for your exam preparation
+Get the free view of chapter 6 Heat Transfer Class 12 extra questions for Class 12 Concepts of Physics Vol. 2 and can use Shaalaa.com to keep it handy for your exam preparation